 ATA

-In this lesson you will learn about the history of ATA - A pioneer in the Israeli textile industry and its role in Israeli history.
+In this lesson students learn about the history of ATA - A pioneer in the Israeli textile industry and its role in Israeli history.
+They explore the passive voice in English and apply it to describe the company's history.